 This is one of the best Riviera Maya tours, in my opinion, but I love horses!

 10. Snorkeling in Akumal

-You can also snorkel in a cenote or in a leisure park-like Xcaret or Xel-Ha.
-Five kilometers of tranquil beaches run along the sleepy shore of Akumal against the lulling tides of the Caribbean Sea, skiffs and catamarans parked motionlessly by the shoal as if glued to the water’s glassy surface.
+Three miles of tranquil beaches run along the sleepy shore of Akumal against the lulling tides of the Caribbean Sea, with skiffs and catamarans parked motionlessly by the shoal as if glued to the water’s glassy surface.

 Sea turtles and marine wildlife thrive in its warm waters and untouched coral reefs.
-Swimming and snorkeling with sea turtles are popular activities by the shallow bay areas.
+Swimming and snorkeling with sea turtles are popular in shallow bay areas.

 A little farther out, scuba diving allows a closer view of natural underwater marine life like dolphins, tropical fishes, and sharks.